bbauska/Anti-Project-2025/README.md

 <h3>Federal Reserve:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-<li>● Calls for drastically overhauling the Federal Reserve’s role in stabilizing the economy: “In
+<li>Calls for drastically overhauling the Federal Reserve’s role in stabilizing the economy: “In
 essence, because of its vastly expanded discretionary powers with respect to monetary and regulatory policy, the Fed lacks both operational effectiveness and political independence.
 To protect the Federal Reserve’s independence and to improve monetary policy outcomes, Congress should limit its mandate to the sole objective of stable money.”
 Project 2025 (page 732).</li>
-<li>● Recommends the Economic Development Agency be abolished and that its funding be
+<li>Recommends the Economic Development Agency be abolished and that its funding be
 reallocated to overlapping federal grant programs.
 “Rather than implementing the new Department Organization Orders required to put conservative governance in place, it would be more efficient to abolish EDA and reallocate its funding to other overlapping federal grant